muhammadmuzzammil1998/OctoCSS/README.md

 Minimalistic "Fork me on GitHub"
 # [Preview](http://www.muzzammil.xyz/git/OctoCSS/).
 # What is this?
-This is, well, you what this is.
-Just see the preview above.
+This is, well, you know what it is.
+Just see the preview for more.
 # Liscense
 MIT License